nhost/hasura-backend-plus/docs/guide.md

 docker-compose up -d
 ```

-Everything is now up and running.
+Everything shoudl be up and running.
 HBP is listening to `http://localhost:3000` and Hasura Graphql Engine is listening to `http://localhost:8080`.

 You can then run the Hasura Console in following the [official instructions](https://hasura.io/docs/1.0/graphql/manual/hasura-cli/hasura_console.html).